 Analyzing customer metrics like purchasing trends, browsing history, social activity and sentiment creates valuable insights into these trends.
 It takes the guesswork out of spotting market trends and replaces it with concrete go-to-market evidence.

-And with this evidence, companies can understand what’s happening in their industry and go after the best opportunities fast.
+With this evidence, companies can understand what’s happening in their industry and go after the best opportunities fast.

 This first-mover advantage allows companies to gain a strong footing with customers before the competition has arrived — and that translates into more sales and customer loyalty.

-And cutting-edge companies are already using trend-predicting business analytics to power their marketing strategy.
+Cutting-edge companies are already using trend-predicting business analytics to power their marketing strategy.

 Take UK clothing retailer Very.co.uk, for example.
 The company combined existing customer data with location-specific weather data.
 The result: personalized product recommendations based on the weather in each customers’ location.